 The Necessity of a Reputable Treatment Facility

-Health insurance coverage won’t extend to all forms of treatment at all detox and rehab facilities.
+Health insurance coverage won’t extend to all forms of treatment at all drug and alcohol detox and rehab centers.
 There are often specific stipulations in place, and these can vary from one policy to the next.
 However, one thing is often necessary across the board–licensing.

 Health insurance providers are more likely to cover treatment offered at reputable facilities.
 At Steps to Recovery, many of our patients have covered all or part of the costs of treatment using health insurance.
 Just some of the providers we have worked with in the past include United Healthcare, Humana, Blue Cross Blue Shield, Aetna, and Amerihealth.